hydroper/as3razen/todo/semantics.md

 * [ ] Method overriding
 * [x] Property lookup
 * [ ] Type conversion
+  * [ ] Explicit conversion from parameterized type to the same parameterized type except for `Vector`
   * [ ] Implicit `Function` to `function(...): E` and vice-versa
   * [ ] Convert from non `Vector` parameterized type to the same parameterized type with different type arguments
   * [ ] Covariant `Vector`